lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Composite Signature algorithms MAY be employed for one or more recipients in the CMS signed-data content type [RFC5652].

-All recommendations for using Composite ML-KEM in CMS are fully aligned with the use of ML-KEM in CMS {{I-D.salter-lamps-cms-ml-dsa}}.
+All recommendations for using Composite ML-DSA in CMS are fully aligned with the use of ML-DSA in CMS {{I-D.salter-lamps-cms-ml-dsa}}.

 ## Underlying Components